wp-plugins/spam-comments-cleaner/readme.txt

 == Description ==

 If you are a WordPress site owner then you are definitely aware that everyday more than 20-30 SPAM comments are posting in your site's different posts.
-And if you do not delete your these spam comments then your database size going heavy day after day.
-So to have your database size lighter and remove unnecessary spam comments you have to daily come to the site and delete all the spam comments.
+And if you do not delete these spam comments then database size going heavy day after day.
+So to have database size lighter you have to remove unnecessary spam comments.
+To do so you have to go to comments listing and delete all the spam comments.

-But now no need to do this manually.
+But we are living in advance age and here every thing should be advance.
 We have created a plugin which will do the same job on behalf of you :)

-What this plugin does?
+= What this plugin does? =

 This plugin basically delete all spam comments of your WordPress site in a regular time interval.
 All you need to do is:
 - Download and Install the Spam Comments Cleaner plugin.